-Let's not forget this classic situation: It's your last day on vacation, you have to check out of you hostel by 11:00 am, but your train doesn't leave until 8:00 pm.
+Let's not forget this classic situation: It's your last day on one of your ILP vacations, you have to check out of you hostel by 11:00 am, but your train doesn't leave until 8:00 pm.
 So, guess what?
 You're stuck with that bag.
 ALL.
 DAY.

 Hopefully you've read this post and understand how convenient it is to lightly pack a backpack instead of hauling your rolling suitcase around.

 While you're on your ILP adventure, you are going to have quite a bit of vacation time.
-That means exploring European cities, ancient pagodas, incredible beaches...sounds nice right?
+That means exploring European cities, ancient pagodas, incredible beaches and so much more ... sounds nice right?

 Not an ILP volunteer, yet?
 No problem!
 Come fill out an application and start thinking where you want to go.

 But when it comes to those vacations, hauling around your rolling suitcase from train to train or from the bus to your hostel is never that fun, and can be a pain.
 Backpacks are so much more convenient while traveling (plus now you can't accidentally roll over anyone's toes — your ILP group will thank you).

 While backpacks are obviously the better option, how in the world will anyone fit 10 days worth of stuff in to that little bag?
 Especially girls?
 It is easier than you think.
 Here are 10 wonderful how to tips to help you out:

 Bring Less Clothes

 You're backpacking...embrace it!
 Bring LESS than five shirts and wear them each twice.
 Wear one pair of pants (or shorts for hot weather), and only pack one more.
 There's no need to have 5 different pairs of pants.
 If you are planning on having a couple of days where you want to look cute, bring one light-weight skirt that you can wear with one of your 5 shirts.
 The less clothing you bring, the better!